890144chunwei/890144chunwei/README.md

 # Hello, I am Alan (Chun-Wei) Chen 👋
 Welcome to my page!
 I'm from Taiwan and currently a PhD canditate at Baylor College of Medicine, Houston, TX.
 I research on Genomics, Epigenomics, Cancer Biology using Next-Generation Sequencing and Bioinformatics tools.
-I love to learn new Sequencing techniques and explore how Computational Biology can enlight us more about the aging process and the formation of diseases.
+I love to learn new Sequencing techniques and explore how Computational Biology can enlighten us more about the aging process and the formation of diseases.
 My goal is to contribute towards a better understanding of Biology and improvement of health care.

 More about me